-Spar Nord had a strong capital position at the end of 2022.
-The common equity tier 1 capital ratio and the own funds ratio were 16.4% and 20.9%, respectively, which is a good deal higher than the Bank's capital targets of 13.5% and 17.5%, respectively.
-Relative to the capital requirement, the excess coverage is 5.5%-points, or DKK 3.3 billion.
+Spar Nord had a strong capital position at the end of 2023.
+The common equity tier 1 capital ratio and the own funds ratio were 17.7% and 22.3%, respectively, which is well above the Bank's capital targets of 13.5% and 17.5%, respectively.
+Relative to the capital requirement, the excess coverage is 6.2%points, or DKK 3.8 billion.

-Overall, the Bank is estimated to have a solid capital position, poised for entering 2023 and capable of dealing with strong fluctuations in macroeconomic trends.
+Overall, the Bank is estimated to have a solid capital position, poised for entering 2024 and capable of dealing with a potential deterioration of the Danish economy.